aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getRefersTo() {#getRefersTo--}

+<b>@deprecated.</b> Please use the 'refersTo' property instead.
 Gets the range's refers to.

 ```javascript
 getRefersTo() : string;